 Jessica Soule, STPF Director of Recruitment, Marketing & Alumni Engagement

-Asa Rubin, 2018-19 Executive Branch Fellow, Department of Defense
+Travis Kent, 2018-19 Executive Branch Fellow, National Institutes of Health

 LaKisha Odom, 2013-15 Executive Branch Fellow, U.S. Department of Agriculture